Devil’s Food Cake

 • Bicarbonate of soda or baking soda – is a chemical leavening which reacts with the acid in the cocoa powder and sour cream.
 Thus, carbon dioxide forms and causes the batter to expand, creating a nice light cake texture.

-I recommend Maldon Sea salt flakes or Cornish sea salt.
+I recommend Maldon Sea salt flakes or Cornish sea salt, but any good quality sea salt is fine.

 SUBSTITUTIONS